Discover Oman : Neighbourhoods

 The New City - Seeb, Al Mouj, Al Ghubrah

 Seeb.
-Located on the seafront, some ten kilometers from the first districts of the "city center" (although the latter term is not appropriate for a capital as fragmented as Muscat, made up of a mosaic of districts), the municipality of Seeb, which is home to the country's international airport, has two faces: that of increasing modernity and the capital's obvious northward expansion; and that of a sort of village built along the length of the city, with a fairly popular center, its souk and fish market, small boutiques, clothing and fabric stores, banks and coffee-shops.
+Located on the seafront, some ten kilometers from the first districts of the "city center" (although this last name is not appropriate for a capital as fragmented as Muscat, made up of a mosaic of districts), the municipality of Seeb, which is home to the country's international airport, has two faces: that of increasing modernity and the capital's obvious northward expansion; and that of a sort of village built lengthways, with a fairly popular center, its souk and fish market, small boutiques, clothing and fabric stores, banks and coffee-shops.
 Here stands one of the country's largest and oldest malls: the Muscat City Center.
 In the immediate vicinity of the airport is the sultanate's largest convention center, frequented by many a businessman: The Oman Convention & Exhibition Centre.
 In addition to its main hall and parking areas, the centre boasts 5 exhibition halls covering 22,000 m², 20 meeting rooms, 2 auditoriums seating 3,200 and 456 respectively, and 2 function rooms.
 Several hotels and apartments are directly adjacent, including the JW Marriott and the Crowne Plaza Muscat OCEC, each with around 300 rooms - www.omanconvention.com.
 Accommodation in Seeb is also reasonably priced, perfect for those who don't like the hectic atmosphere of big cities and want to be in touch with the locals.

 Al Mouj.
 At the gateway to the city, 5 km from the airport and some ten kilometers from the center of Seeb along the coastal road, accessible via the Al Mouj traffic circle, this recently built area is a bit like Muscat's Beverly Hills, the brand-new bling-bling district where many foreigners and wealthy Omanis live.
 This is where you'll find Oman Sail's headquarters and the adjacent marina, several cafés and restaurants, a shopping mall and a large beach, which is pleasant and very uncrowded during the week.
-The district, with its modern, graphic architecture, is constantly expanding and recently welcomed 2 brand-new hotels: the Mysk by Shaza and the Kempinsky Hotel Muscat.
+The area, with its modern, graphic architecture, is constantly expanding and is home to brand-new hotels: Mysk by Shaza, Kempinsky Hotel Muscat and, most recently, The Saint Regis Al Mouj Muscat Resort.

 Residential areas - Al Khuwair, Qurm